-In September 2013, Suzanne Fortier was appointed Principal and Vice-Chancellor of McGill University, becoming the first francophone and the second woman to assume the position.
+In September 2013, Suzanne Fortier became the first francophone and the second woman to assume the position of Principal and Vice-Chancellor of McGill.
 A native of St-Timothée, Québec, Professor Fortier completed her studies at McGill University, earning both a BSc and a PhD in Crystallography.

-Prior to her appointment as Principal, Professor Fortier dedicated much of her career to promoting the acquisition, creation and dissemination of knowledge as a Professor of Chemistry as well as in her roles as Vice-Principal (Research) and Vice-Principal (Academic) at Queen’s University, and later as President of the Natural Sciences and Engineering Research Council of Canada (NSERC).
+Prior to becoming Principal, Professor Fortier dedicated much of her career to promoting the acquisition, creation and dissemination of knowledge as a Professor of Chemistry as well as in her roles as Vice-Principal (Research) and Vice-Principal (Academic) at Queen’s University, and later as President of the Natural Sciences and Engineering Research Council of Canada (NSERC).

-Professor Fortier currently serves as Chair of the World Economic Forum’s Global University Leaders Forum (GULF) and is a member of numerous boards, including the HEC Paris International Advisory Board, The University of the People, and is an Academic Member of the Board of Governors of the Technion Israel Institute of Technology.
+Professor Fortier previously served as Chair of the World Economic Forum’s Global University Leaders Forum (GULF) and was an Academic Member of the Board of Governors of the Technion Israel Institute of Technology.
+She is a member of numerous boards, including the HEC Paris International Advisory Board and The University of the People.